 With these thoughts in mind, let’s explore the top fans on the market that will transform your cycling experience.

 This really requires a separate post.
 But the simple answer, unless it has a high CFM, is you ideally need to use two directional fans.
 One for each side of you.

 It’s a common mistake to direct a fan at your front – because that’s the way you’re riding.
 But there’s always going to be more airflow that way.

-Simply position the fans 2 metres away and direct the airflow towards your chest.
-That way you core and head will get the bulk of the cool air.
+Directing fans on either side from the floor up will ensure close to 100% coverage.
+Simply position the fans 2 meters away and direct the airflow towards your chest.
+That way your core and head will get the bulk of the cool air.

 So next, let’s get beyond the hot air and look at the different fans I’ve tried or owned and look at their pros and cons.

 Floor Fan: In my mind these are the best.
 If they are small enough to place on your bars or near you on the floor.
 Tower fans are unwieldy, Pedestal Fans distribute the air too widely, and ceiling fans won’t make a difference.